puppetlabs/puppetlabs-sqlserver/README.md

 * `sql_sysadmin_accounts`: The Windows or SQL account(s) to provision as SQL Server system administrators.

 ####sqlserver_tsql
-* `command`: TSQL to execute on a potentially conditional basis
+* `command`: The TSQL statement to execute.
 * `onlyif`: TSQL to execute as a check to see if we should proceed and run the command parameter, should encounter a throw or error to trigger
-* `instance`: SQL Server instance that we should execute against
+* `instance`: The SQL Server instance you want to execute against.

 ### Defined Types